rehkad/Goobla/docs/troubleshooting.md

 ## AMD GPU Discovery

 On linux, AMD GPU access typically requires `video` and/or `render` group membership to access the `/dev/kfd` device.
-If permissions are not set up correctly, Moogla will detect this and report an error in the server log.
+If permissions are not set up correctly, Goobla will detect this and report an error in the server log.

-When running in a container, in some Linux distributions and container runtimes, the moogla process may be unable to access the GPU.
+When running in a container, in some Linux distributions and container runtimes, the goobla process may be unable to access the GPU.
 Use `ls -lnd /dev/kfd /dev/dri /dev/dri/*` on the host system to determine the **numeric** group IDs on your system, and pass additional `--group-add ...` arguments to the container so it can access the required devices.
 For example, in the following output `crw-rw---- 1 0  44 226,   0 Sep 16 16:55 /dev/dri/card0` the group ID column is `44`

-If you are experiencing problems getting Moogla to correctly discover or use your GPU for inference, the following may help isolate the failure.
+If you are experiencing problems getting Goobla to correctly discover or use your GPU for inference, the following may help isolate the failure.
 - `AMD_LOG_LEVEL=3` Enable info log levels in the AMD HIP/ROCm libraries.
 This can help show more detailed error codes that can help troubleshoot problems
-- `MOOGLA_DEBUG=1` During GPU discovery additional information will be reported
+- `GOOBLA_DEBUG=1` During GPU discovery additional information will be reported
 - Check dmesg for any errors from amdgpu or kfd drivers `sudo dmesg | grep -i amdgpu` and `sudo dmesg | grep -i kfd`

 ## Multiple AMD GPUs